madskristensen/EditorConfigLanguage/README.md

 ![Inheritance visualizer](art/inheritance-visualizer.png)

+You can navigate to the immediate parent document by hitting **F12**.
+You can change the shortcut under Tools -> Options -> Environment -> Keyboard and find the command called *EditorConfig.NavigateToParent*.

 Note, the inheritance visualizer is only visible when the current file isn't the root of the hierarchys or by specifying the `root = true` property.

 ### Settings